slavon00/tnums/README.md

 After building a structure corresponding with the number, it can be represented as ratio using the function `tnum-to-num`.
 This does not coerce to floating numbers, but is as precise as you wish.
 The result can be used in other functions as a number, so that one does not need to copy-paste this.

+## Running
+Open you favourite LISP compilator and evaluate file `load.lisp`.
+For example in my SBCL I can navigate to the project folder and type

+    (load "load.lisp")

+and that is it.
+In GUI editors with in-built interpreteurs (LispWorks etc.) you can just open the file and evaluate it by clicking.

 ## Usage
 As said above, the computing of numbers is made in two steps:
 1. Building a tnum (this is fast and lazy)